DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 ![alt text](/res/S1F2%20KMSinitRole.png)
 <**Figure-2**>

-Click on the role and then on "**Attach Policy**" button, we are going to provide permissions so the instance can create Keys.
+Click on the role and then on "**Attach Policies**" button, we are going to provide permissions so the instance can create Keys.
 A new screen where you can now search for Policies will appear.
 ![alt text](/res/S1F3%20AttachPolicy.png)
 <**Figure-3**>